-(3) Other, net includes a \$4 million pension settlement charge recorded in the second quarter of 2021, a \$15 million gain on sale of equity securities during the first quarter of 2021, and a \$46 million charge related to termination payments incurred in the first quarter of 2020 in connection with the now-terminated acquisition of Farelogix Inc. ("Farelogix").
-In addition, all periods presented include foreign exchange

-- gains and losses related to the remeasurement of foreign currency denominated balances included in our consolidated balance sheets into the relevant functional currency.
+(3) Other, net includes a \$15 million gain on sale of equity securities during the first quarter of 2021, a \$4 million and \$2 million pension settlement charge recorded in the second and third quarters of 2021, respectively, debt modification costs for financing fees of \$2 million recorded in the third quarter of 2021, a \$46 million charge related to termination payments incurred in the first quarter of 2020 in connection with the now-terminated acquisition of Farelogix Inc. ("Farelogix") and a \$14 million pension settlement charge recorded in the third quarter of 2020.
+In addition, all periods presented include foreign exchange gains and losses related to the remeasurement of foreign currency denominated balances included in our consolidated balance sheets into the relevant functional currency.
 See Note 9.
-Accumulated Other Comprehensive Loss for discussion of the pension settlement. - (4) Restructuring and other costs represents charges, and adjustments to those charges, associated with business restructuring and associated changes as well as other measures to support the new organizational structure and to respond to the impacts of the COVID-19 pandemic on our business, facilities and cost structure.
+Accumulated Other Comprehensive Loss for discussion of the pension settlement.

+- (4) Restructuring and other costs represents charges, and adjustments to those charges, associated with business restructuring and associated changes as well as other measures to support the new organizational structure and to respond to the impacts of the COVID-19 pandemic on our business, facilities and cost structure.
 See Note 3.
-Restructuring Activities to our consolidated financial statements for further details. - (5) Acquisition-related costs represent fees and expenses incurred associated with the now-terminated agreement to acquire Farelogix. - (6) Litigation costs, net represent charges associated with antitrust litigation and other foreign non-income tax contingency matters.
+Restructuring Activities to our consolidated financial statements for further details. - (5) Acquisition-related costs represent fees and expenses incurred associated with the now-terminated agreement to acquire Farelogix and other acquisition and disposition related activities. - (6) Litigation costs, net represent charges associated with antitrust litigation and other foreign non-income tax contingency matters.
 See Note 13.
 Contingencies, to our consolidated financial statements. - (7) The tax impact of adjustments includes the tax effect of each separate adjustment based on the statutory tax rate for the jurisdiction(s) in which the adjustment was taxable or deductible, the impact of the adjustments on valuation allowance assessments, and the tax effect of items that relate to tax specific financial transactions, tax law changes, uncertain tax positions, and other items.